 The next Erma Bombeck Writers’ Workshop will be April 2-4, 2020, on the campus of the University of Dayton, Erma Bombeck’s alma mater.
-And it’s a special one — our 10th.
-We are sold out.
-To register for the waitlist, click here.
+In 2019, The Writer magazine named the workshop the best writing conference in Ohio and “THE conference for humor writers.”

-The workshop draws approximately 350 writers from around the country and typically sells out very quickly.
+The biennial workshop draws approximately 350 writers from around the country and typically sells out very quickly.
 The 2018 workshop sold out in less than five hours.

 • Liza Donnelly, award-winning cartoonist with The New Yorker Magazine, resident cartoonist for CBS News and author/editor of 18 books.